 So how did we solve it using nothing but symbols?
 It all started with noticing that the series of symbols below had 3 of 5 letters the same, 2 of which were at the beginning.
 The only word I could think of that matched this pattern was “eerie”:

 And it took off from there, using those letters as a base for deciphering the rest.
 Some were more obvious than others. (“Foolish” and “mortal” were bound to be in there somewhere.)
-Some of the symbols resemble the letters they represent (like a snake for “S”) while others seem to have no connection at all.
+Some of the symbols resemble the letters they represent (like a snake for “S”), while others seem to have no connection.
 But the task is done.

-The new Haunted Mansion interactive queue not only features new tombs and crypts that are fun to look at and even interact with physically, but also further levels of interaction that require more than just pushing or pulling.
-The library crypt offers guests a chance to try to solve a thinking puzzle, but first they have to realize that what they’re looking at is even a puzzle at all and not just a random series of symbols.
-It’s not the first time Disney has featured a cryptogram in an attraction’s queue (the Indiana Jones Adventure at Disneyland has encrypted text throughout its long line), but it does show here that the new Haunted Mansion queue area does offer more than just music, water, and bubbles.
+The new Haunted Mansion interactive queue features new tombs and crypts that are fun to look at and even interact with physically and further levels of interaction that require more than just pushing or pulling.
+The library crypt offers Guests a chance to solve a thinking puzzle, but first, they have to realize that what they’re looking at is even a puzzle at all and not just a random series of symbols.
+It’s not the first time Disney has featured a cryptogram in an attraction’s queue (the Indiana Jones Adventure at Disneyland has encrypted text throughout its long line).
+Still, it does show here that the new Haunted Mansion queue area does offer more than just music, water, and bubbles.
 It’s all part of an ongoing process for Disney to reinvent what it means to wait in line, beginning the fun of visiting an attraction before even stepping foot on the ride inside.

 Will you play along next time you are waiting in line for the Haunted Mansion ride?